MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/manage-azure-subscriptions-azure-cli.md

 * To learn how to add a new subscription to your Azure Active Directory tenant, see [Associate or add an Azure subscription to your Azure Active Directory tenant](/azure/active-directory/active-directory-how-subscriptions-associated-directory).
 * To learn how to sign in to a specific tenant, see [Sign in with the Azure CLI](./authenticate-azure-cli.md).

-## Commands in an Azure subscription
+## Get the active subscription

-Many Azure CLI commands act within a subscription.
-You can always specify which subscription to work in by using the **subscription** parameter in your command.
-That parameter is optional.
-If you don't specify a subscription, the command uses your current, active subscription.
+Most Azure CLI commands act within a subscription.
+For optimum security, most Azure CLI commands no longer default the subscription to your current, active subscription.
+You must now specify which subscription to work in by using the **subscription** or **scope** parameter in your command.

-To see the subscription you're currently using or to get a list of available subscriptions, run the [az account show](/cli/azure/account#az-account-show) or [az account list](/cli/azure/account#az-account-list) command:
+To see the subscription you're currently using or to get a list of available subscriptions, run the [az account show](/cli/azure/account#az-account-show) or [az account list](/cli/azure/account#az-account-list) command.
+See [Learn to use Bash with the Azure CLI](azure-cli-learn-bash.md#querying-dictionary-results) to learn the many output options for `az account`.

 ```azurecli
 # get the current default subscription using show